garcane/garcane/README.md

 # Hi 👋, I'm George</h1>
 A dedicated self-taught programmer, holding a first-class honours degree in Biochemistry.
-Working as a diligent R&D scientist specialized in developing and validating pharmaceutical products.
 Now aspiring to transition into a career in software engineering or data science.

 # 💫 About Me:
 <br>    🌱 I’m currently learning more in-depth about relational databases (PostgreSQL)<br>    🤔 I’m looking for help entry/internship-level roles in software<br>    📫 How to reach me https://www.linkedin.com/in/george-appeah/<br>